mesosphere-backup/dcos-vagrant/docs/deploy.md

 **Vagrant Notes**:

+Versions marked [PATCHED] have a patch included in dcos-vagrant to work around the issue.<br/>
+Versions marked [INCOMPATIBLE] are incompatible with dcos-vagrant.

 - [Vagrant 1.9.1 has a network interface detection bug](https://github.com/mitchellh/vagrant/issues/8115) [PATCHED]
 - [Vagrant 1.8.7 has a problem with downloading boxes](https://github.com/mitchellh/vagrant/issues/7969) [INCOMPATIBLE]
 - [Vagrant 1.8.6 has a network interface detection bug](/docs/troubleshooting.md#network-interface-configuration-failure) [PATCHED]